Cycling in the Pyrenees Saint Girons to Foix Voie Verte

 Trail signage on the Saint-Girons to Foix Voie Verte: – What to expect?

-Personally, we found we always chose the ‘correct’ trail, and in most cases, it was obvious where we needed to ride.
+Personally, I found I always chose the ‘correct’ trail, and in most cases, it was obvious where we needed to ride.
 For example, one section clearly would lead to a farmer’s driveway, and the other option was the trail itself going on further.
 This is just something to be aware of when you are riding it for yourself.

 What is the best time of year to cycle from Saint-Girons to Foix on the Voie Verte?